1986 United States Senate elections: Georgia

 Incumbent Republican Mack Mattingly decided to run for re-election and lost a close race to Democratic U.S. Congressman Wyche Fowler, who had defeated former White House Chief of Staff Hamilton Jordan in the Democratic primary.
 Fowler would lose re-election in 1992.

 Hawaii

 Incumbent Democratic Daniel Inouye won re-election to a fifth term, 74%-26%, over Republican Frank Hutchinson, who had defeated Marvin Franklin in the Republican primary.

 Idaho

 Incumbent Republican Steve Symms won re-election to a second term over Democratic Governor John V. Evans.
 Evans was a popular governor, and the race was ultimately close, but Symms prevailed by just over 2%.

 Illinois

 The incumbent Democratic Alan J. Dixon won re-election to a second term over Republican State Representative Judy Koehler, who won the Republican nomination over George Ranney.
-This is also the last time as of 2016 that a winning Senate Candidate was elected to this seat twice.
+This was also the last time until 2022 that a winning Senate Candidate was elected to this seat twice.

 Dixon easily won the senate race.
 Koehler fared poorly throughout most parts of the state, only winning 10 of the states 102 counties.